jernejcic/GhostThemeStarter/README.md

 Now update `theme/settings.json` with the desired setup you would like.
 If you do not want to use a feature, then remove its value from the settings.
 See [Settings](#settings.json) below for more info.

-After configuring your settings run:
+After configuring the settings run:

     grunt create